 For most believers, the words “hateful Christian” are an oxymoron.
-Christians are to love; neither their thoughts, words, nor deeds are to ever reflect hate.
+Christians are to love, and neither their thoughts, words, nor deeds are to ever reflect hate.

 Such intolerance is rapidly becoming our secular culture’s version of the unpardonable sin – at least when committed by Christians.
 Morality, rather than growing out of absolute truths, has been boiled down to a simple ethic of hyper-individualism.
 Tolerance reigns supreme as the sole measuring rod of right and wrong.